dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 Makes carry Mirana more viable and gives her a better reason to go mid.

+Even unbuffed Mirana is still a strong carry, our guide will help you

 ###Pit Lord
 - Added to All Pick

+When are we getting Pit Lord?
+[We tried to figure that out a while back](http://theblog.dotahook.com/2015/07/20/whenAreWeGettingPitLord/)

 ###Puck
 - Waning Rift (W) now slows enemies in its radius by 10%/20%/30%/40%